patters-match/CIV2macOS/README.md

 - Copy the audio tracks into that folder.

 ## Videos
-The next challenge is that the videos were not included in the bestoldgames.net download, and they are encoded in a very old Indeo 4 video codec.
+The next challenge is that the videos were not included in the bestoldgames.net download, and they are encoded using a very old Indeo 4 video codec.
 It should be trivial to add this codec via a winetrick script, but unfortunately this is outdated in the chosen engine and does not work.
 - Right click on the track01.iso you created in the previous section, and select Open with > DiskImageMounter.
 - From that mounted volume, open the Civ2 folder.
 - Copy the `KINGS` and `VIDEOS` folders into the ported app's `Contents/drive_c/Civilization 2` folder.